ur5us/insomnia.rest/content/documentation/other/help.md

 ---
-title: "How You Can Help"
+title: How You Can Help
+subTitle: Give back to the Insomnia community
-slug: "how-you-can-help"
+slug: how-you-can-help
 menu:
     docs:
         parent: other